- Ask the police department to perform a free home security assessment.

 - Keep all valuables in a safe deposit box.

-- Never let strangers into your home without checking their I.D.
+- Never let strangers into your home without checking their identification.
 Call the company if you're not sure.

 - Protect windows and sliding glass doors with good locks or other security devices.